Boost Horsepower Calculator

 Formula

-14.7 is standard atmospheric pressure.
+14.7 PSI is standard atmospheric pressure at sea level.
 Assumes identical volumetric efficiency.

 Worked Example